mikeferguson/ros2_cookbook/rclcpp/time.md

 double seconds = d.seconds();
 ```

-Unlike ROS1, sleeping does NOT occur from a Duration instance:
+Unlike ROS 1, sleeping does NOT occur from a Duration instance:

 ```cpp
 rclcpp::sleep_for(std::chrono::milliseconds(50));